mdholm/ed/_texts/Dialogue_Fielding_Swift.md

 one of the greatesſt authors——had fallen a
 ſleep over the firſt volume, ſo flipt that out
 of his hand, and the other from the table
-by him ; but I ſhall be ſurprized if we have
+by him; but I ſhall be ſurprized if we have
 them not in plenty before this day twelve-
 month, for I think Triſram Shandy muſt
 be dead and buried by that time.